Fuseh/CodingHW/README.md

 Iterate through the text file in your code, row by row; store each row in an arraylist.
 You should have an arraylist for the name of the country and an arraylist for the name of the capital of that corresponding country.
 Prompt the user to enter a country, then scan through the capitals arraylist and print the respective capital of the country.

-* Error Handling: If the user gave an input that is not a country in the file, inform them that the program does not recognize their input, and ask them to enter something else.
+* Error Handling: If the user gave an input that is not a country in the file, inform them that the program does not recognize their input and ask them to try again.

 ***
 # More assignments to come!